kwickramasekara/blog/src/posts/iphone-14-pro-camera-performance.md

 ![Folio shot with ProRAW](https://ucarecdn.com/5ee2af2a-8f18-4199-b021-6654093671e4/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)
 _Folio shot with ProRAW ([View HQ image](https://ucarecdn.com/5ee2af2a-8f18-4199-b021-6654093671e4/-/format/jpg/-/quality/best/-/resize/4096x/))_

 Dynamic range you get with ProRAW is also quite amazing.
 I am able to recover a lot of highlights and shadows in post-processing and it's on-par with my full frame camera.
-As you see below, the sky seems completely blown at some parts.
+As you see below, the sky seems completely blown in some parts.
 Yet, I am able to pull down the highlights slider in my editor and see those clouds magically appear.
 Same goes for the trees and foliage in terms of shadows.
 Also note that results below are just from changing highlights and shadows - no spot treatments or any other adjustments.

 ![Dynamic range performance](https://ucarecdn.com/d0948bf3-3f29-4955-a18d-2a32e0979232/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)
 _Dynamic range performance_